 What is verification?

-Verification is a review process used to confirm any information submitted by students on their Free Application for Federal Student Aid (FAFSA) was completed accurately.
+Verification is a review process authorized by the U.S. Department of Education for UNLV to verify any information submitted by students on their Free Application for Federal Student Aid (FAFSA) was completed accurately.
 The verification review process ensures a student receives a correct financial aid award package.

 Why was I selected for verification?

 - The United States Department of Education selected your FAFSA record for review.